mahikagup10/Tutorials-and-Scripts/BurpSuite-setup.md

-setup burpsuite:
+## Setup burpsuite:

-1. install community edition from here: https://portswigger.net/burp/releases/professional-community-2023-10-3-6?requestededition=community&requestedplatform=
+1. Install community edition from here: https://portswigger.net/burp/releases/professional-community-2023-10-3-6?requestededition=community&requestedplatform=

-2. install foxyproxy extension on your browser: https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/
+2. Install foxyproxy extension on your browser: https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/

-3. open burpsuite, go to Proxy --> Proxy Settings, and note down the interface IP address and port number (127.0.0.1:8080)
+3. Open burpsuite, go to Proxy --> Proxy Settings, and note down the interface IP address and port number (127.0.0.1:8080)

 4. Open your browser and Proxy settings in browser.

 5. Choose Manual Proxy Configuration.
-Set HTTP Proxy as copied IP address and port (127.0.0.1:8080). select checkbox for 'Also use this proxy for HTTPS'.
+Set HTTP Proxy as copied IP address and port (127.0.0.1:8080).
+Select checkbox for 'Also use this proxy for HTTPS'.
 Save settings.

 6. On your browser, go to a new tab and type http://burp/ and enter.